aa-feng/utopianj/README.md

 ## Features

 List moderators

 List sponsors

 Check if an user is a moderator

 Check if an user is a sponsor

 Get all posts satisfying given criteria

 Get a particular post information

 Check Utopian bot stats

 Check if Utopian bot is voting

 ## Test

-All provided methods are tested with JUnit test cases: https://github.com/aa-feng/utopianj/blob/master/src/test/java/io/utopian/UtopianJTest.java
+All provided methods are tested with JUnit test cases:

+https://github.com/aa-feng/utopianj/blob/master/src/test/java/io/utopian/UtopianJTest.java

 ## How to use it?

 This project is managed by Maven.
-After git clone this project to your PC, run the following commands:
+After git clone this project to your PC, assuming you have installed Maven, then run the following commands:

 ### Install this project to your local Maven repository